 On November 29, 2019, the Barbados government repealed the Business Companies (Economic Substance) Act, 2018-41, and replaced it with the Companies (Economic Substance) Act, 2019-43 ("the Barbados Act").
 Under the Barbados Act, all resident companies/societies (other than those being grandfathered) must comply with the economic substance rules for fiscal periods commencing on or after January 1, 2020.
 The Barbados Act will require a resident entity which derives income from the carrying on of a relevant activity to satisfy the economic substance test in relation to that relevant activity, and will require the entity to file an economic substance declaration annually.
 If the Director of International Business determines that a resident entity has failed to meet the economic substance test for a fiscal period, the Director may impose a penalty.
-AORE and ORE must comply with the economic substance rules for fiscal periods commencing on or after January 1, 2021 as it has been grandfathered as an entity under the Exempt Insurance Act.
+AORE is a resident company and satisfies the economic substance test and files a declaration of compliance in accordance with the Companies Economic Substance Act.
+ORE is not considered a resident company under the Barbados Act, as its taxing authority is the United States of America, so the Company does not have to satisfy the economic substance test but will file an economic substance declaration each year.
+In 2023, AORE and ORE filed the declaration related to 2022 and will file the 2023 declaration in 2024.